mrcsrsch/mrcsrsch-mrcsrsch.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I hold a PhD from Erasmus University Rotterdam with a specialisation in international economics, econometrics, and labor economics.
-Since 2019, I have been affiliated with Statistics Netherlands.
-In my work, I apply methods from causal inference and machine learning to large-scale economic datasets.
-Additionally, I am fascinated by prediction and dimension reduction techniques from supervised and unsupervised machine learning, as well as the integration of machine learning methods in causal analysis.
+I hold a PhD from Erasmus University Rotterdam with a specialization in international economics, econometrics, and labor economics.
+Since 2019, I have been affiliated with Statistics Netherlands and currently work as a post-doctoral researcher at Erasmus University Rotterdam.
+My work primarily involves applying methods from causal inference to large-scale economic datasets.
+I also have a strong interest in prediction and dimension reduction techniques from supervised and unsupervised machine learning, and I explore how these methods can complement causal analysis.
+My research focuses on how changes in firms, markets, and policies impact local labor markets.

 I am an advocate for open science and replication.
 This website showcases my current and past projects, and it serves as a repository for the corresponding replication packages.